Top ten tips for remaining psychologically resilient

 Tip 4: Keep a boundary between your personal and work life.

-There are a variety of methods for this, for example, by listening to calming music on your commute home or, if you work from home, by taking a short walk outdoors after powering down your laptop for the day.
-Don’t forget, it’s also important not to let personal problems affect your work.
-You may not be able to separate each one, but something as simple as keeping your work phone or computer off during family time can be a big help.
+Pressures and problems can come from both your personal and work life.
+One key strategy to be psychologically resilient is to keep a clear boundary between your work and personal life.
+You need to have techniques for “switching off” from work so that it doesn’t impinge on your personal life.
+There are a variety of methods for this, for example by listening to calming music on your commute home or, if you work from home by taking a short walk outdoors after powering down your laptop for the day.
+Don’t forget, it’s also important not let personal problems have an impact on work.
+You may not be able to separate each one completely, but something as simple as keeping your work phone or computer off during family time can be a big help.

 Tip 5: Know your early signs of stress.

 Cognitive.
-When under pressure, people tend not to think effectively, so they can become indecisive, forgetful, or find it difficult to concentrate.
+When under pressure, people tend not to think effectively so they can become indecisive, forgetful or find it difficult to concentrate.

 Behaviour.
 Behaviour can change; people can lose their temper more frequently or have trouble sleeping.